Diana Reiter

-Early life and education
+Biography

+Diana Julia Reiter was born on 6 November 1902 in Drohobych, Kingdom of Galicia and Lodomeria, into a wealthy assimilated Jewish family.
+She was the youngest of four daughters of Abraham Reiter and Sophie Heimberg.
+In 1927, Reiter graduated from the Faculty of Architecture at Lviv Polytechnic; she was one of 15 female graduates of that faculty between 1919 and 1930.

-Born in Drohobycz in 1902, she graduated from the Faculty of Architecture of Lviv Polytechnic in 1927.
-Between 1928 and 1931, she worked at the Directorate of Public Works of the Provincial Office in Kraków with two other architects: Zdzisław Kowalski and Adam Moscheni.
+From 1928 to 1931, Reiter worked at the Directorate of Public Works of the Provincial Office in Kraków with two other architects: Zdzisław Kowalski and Adam Moscheni.
 From 1930 to 1931, she was a technical officer, giving opinions on the designs of newly built buildings in Krynica and dealing with appeals against decisions of the Kraków construction authorities.
 In 1928, the project she worked on with Kowalski and Moscheni was ranked third in the competition for the building of the Jagiellonian Library.
 At the request of the provincial conservator of monuments, she dealt with the restoration of the royal castle in Niepołomice.
 Due to the region's dwindling economic situation, however, she was dismissed at the end of 1931.

 A year later, she began working at the office of Kazimierz Kulczyński, making architectural drawings until 1934.
 During this period, she was a member of the Union of Architects of the Kraków Province, renamed the Association of Architects of the Republic of Poland and the Union of Jewish Engineers (after 1937).
 Two buildings designed by her are extant: at 28 Beliny-Prażmowskiego Avenue (1933–1935) and 16 Pawlikowskiego Street (1937–1939)—a tenement house constructed for Józef and Eleonora Elsner.

 Death

 Reiter lived with her mother at Królewska until the establishment of the Kraków Ghetto in 1941, two years after the German invasion of Poland during World War II.
-When it was liquidated, she was moved to the Kraków-Płaszów concentration camp, where she would be killed in 1943, as part of the Holocaust.
+When it was liquidated, she was moved to the Kraków-Płaszów concentration camp, where she was murdered by Oberscharführer Albert Hujar in 1943, as part of the Holocaust.